 Dr Angela Williams (Member)

-Appointed as a Member of ESTA in November 2017, Angela Williams is a Consultant Forensic Physician at the Victorian Institute of Forensic Medicine.
+Appointed a Member of ESTA in November 2017, Angela Williams is a Consultant Forensic Physician at the Victorian Institute of Forensic Medicine.
 She also serves as a sessional member of both the Victorian Civil and Administrative Tribunal and the Superannuation Complaints Tribunal.
-Angela fulfils a number of roles at the Royal College of Pathologists of Australasia including Chair of its Faculty of Clinical Forensic Medicine.
-She is a Member of its Board of Professional Practice and Quality, and a Member of its Forensic Advisory Committee.
+Angela fulfils a number of roles at the Royal College of Pathologists of Australasia including Chair of its Faculty of Clinical Forensic Medicine and a Member of its Forensic Advisory Committee.
 Dr Williams is Vice-President of the Board of Directors for OzChild and Chair of its Quality and Child Safety Committee.
-Dr Williams is also a Senior Lecturer at Monash University’s Department of Forensic Medicine, and is a Fellow of the Faculty of Forensic and Legal Medicine (UK).
+Dr Williams is also a Senior Lecturer at Monash University’s Department of Forensic Medicine and is a Fellow of the Faculty of Forensic and Legal Medicine (UK).
+Dr Williams is also a Member of the Eastern Health Board.
 She holds Masters in Public Health, Business Administration, Forensic Medicine and Health Management, as well as a Bachelor of Medicine/Bachelor of Surgery and a Graduate Diploma in Law.
-Dr Williams Chairs ESTA’s People, Culture and Capability Committee.
+Dr Williams chairs ESTA’s People, Culture and Capability Committee.

 Mr Luke Enright (Member)